A posteriori error estimates for hierarchical mixed-dimensional elliptic equations: Numerical applications

 \subsection{Three-dimensional application}

-For our last numerical application, we chose benchmark 2.1 from \cite{flemisch2020verification}.
-The domain consists of nine intersecting fractures embedded in a unit cube, as shown in the left Figure \ref{fig:geiger}.
+Our last numerical application is based on a modified version of the three-dimensional benchmark 2.1 from~\cite{flemisch2020verification}.
+The domain consists of nine intersecting fractures embedded in a unit cube, as shown in the middle panel of Figure~\ref{fig:md-examples}.
 This results in an intricate network with 106 subdomains and 270 interfaces of different dimensionality.

-The flow inside the domain is driven by inlet (pink upper corner) and outlet (purple lower corner) boundary conditions as shown in the left Figure \ref{fig:geiger}.
+The original benchmark imposes an inlet flux (purple lower corner ${u}=-1$) and an outlet pressure (pink upper corner $p=1$), and for the rest of the external boundaries null flux.
+Since we have only detailed our results for zero Neumann boundary conditions, we have replaced the inlet flux by a constant pressure condition ($p=1$) and modified the value of the outlet pressure ($p=0$).
 The benchmark assigns heterogeneous permeability to the matrix subdomain, whereas the fractures are assumed to be highly conductive.
-For the exact geometric setup, material constants, and the complete description of the problem, we refer to \cite{flemisch2020verification}.
+For the complete description of the benchmark, we refer to~\cite{flemisch2020verification}, and for an impression on how the contributions to the majorant are distributed, see Figure~\ref{fig:geiger}.
+Here we show the error estimates for the whole fracture network obtained with RT0-P0, where it becomes evident that the subdomain diffusive errors are concentrated at the inlet and outlet boundaries; refinement efforts should therefore focus on these regions.

-As we did in section \ref{sec:2dbench}, we collect the local errors of subdomains and interfaces of equal dimensionality.
-We summarize the results in Table \ref{tab:geiger3Dscaled}.
+As in Section~\ref{sec:2dbench}, we collect the local errors of subdomains and interfaces of equal dimensionality.
+The results are summarized in Table~\ref{tab:geiger3Dscaled}.
 As in the previous cases, we have local and global convergence for all four numerical methods.
-Again, MPFA, RT0-P0, and MVEM show very similar results, while TPFA show larger errors.
-Finally, in the right Figure \ref{fig:geiger}, we show the error estimates for the whole fracture network, where it becomes evident that the errors are concentrated close to the inlet boundary.
+Again, RT0-P0, MVEM-P0, and MPFA show very similar results, while TPFA show larger errors.

+As in the 2d case discussed above, the persistent reduction of the majorant $\mathcal{M}^{\oplus}_{\gothp,\gothu;\mathrm{EC}}$, again serves as a verification of the convergence of all four numerical methods.